guihome-diaz/training/docker/docker_training.md

 # SH default shell.
 It is always present.
 docker exec -it {container_id} sh

-# BASH, depends on the image content
+# BASH, depends on the image content (default user)
 docker exec -it {container_id} bash

+# Access BASH with root account
+docker exec -u 0 -it {container_id} bash
 ```